Where to dine after ice time in Hastings County

 Although L’Amable’s Dungannon Recreation Centre is best known as the headquarters for the Rally of the Tall Pines, it also has an outdoor skating rink in the winter.
 Bancroft’s North Hastings Community Centre has public skating, but head here for a lot more fresh air with your laps.

 Drink and Dine: Pine Star Restaurant / The Curry House

 If you need a classic roadside diner, tuck into Pine Star Restaurant, which is just a few clicks north of L’Amable.
 The breakfast is always good, as are the burgers.
 Over on Highway 28, check out The Curry House for mouthwatering meat and veg curries alongside fresh naan breads and biryani rice dishes.

 In the summer, it’s the home of a popular flea market, but in the winter the Coe Hill Recreation Pavilion turns into a popular outdoor rink.
 With a roof and boards, it’s the perfect place to lace ‘em up even when the weather is a little messy.

-After a day on the rink pizza lovers can head just down the road to Wollaston Gourmet Pizza for some of the thickest and most delicious pies around.
+Whether you go for The Barn Chefs’ charcuterie, cheeses, breads, pastas, preserves, or desserts, you can’t go wrong with any of the Italian delicacies created here.
+Pizza lovers can head just down the road to Wollaston Gourmet Pizza for some of the thickest and most delicious pies around.